We can help with funding

 YHA Hawkshead has been awarded the Quality Badge by the Council for Learning Outside the Classroom.
 YHA Education School Trips have been awarded the Learning Outside the Classroom Quality Badge Award, our YHA Adventure School Trips are delivered by AALA providers.

-Have a dabble with a paddle and choose kayaking and/or canoeing.
-Learn some new skills and have fun taking part in a range of games and a journey.
+Canoeing: Tandem open canoes are a great way to get out and about on the water.
+Learn some new skills and have fun taking part in a range of games.
 You will be guided by our expert staff and given instruction on all aspects of water safety.

-You will be required to construct a raft from barrels, spars and rope in order to retrieve an object from a lake.
-Your team will need to design a raft that is fast and robustness because you will be against the clock.
-Our instructors will give you bits of advice to ensure knots in the rope are tight but the focus of the session will be on creativity and team working.
+Raft Building: You will be required to construct a raft from barrels, spars and rope.
+Your team will need to design a raft that is fast and robust.
+Our instructors will give helpful hints and advice to ensure knots are tight, but the focus of the session will be on creativity and team working.

 Here, pupils get access to a full afternoon of fun team-building activities in the hostel grounds, such as Swamp Crossing, Walking Planks and Marble Run.
 Orienteering and archery are also included on this great deal.
 After dinner, there is an evening activity and shop time, and the following day offers a hearty breakfast, more games and problem-solving exercises with experienced staff, closing with lunch.